elmarquez/section/README.md

 Threejs-Section
 ===============

-Section is a library that makes it easy to generate 3D visualizations of typical building wall, floor and roof assemblies.
-Define your building assembly in a JSON object or file using a simple format.
-Section will then generate the 3D model for you automatically and provide you with a variety of functions that support interaction and connection of the model to other resources.
+Section makes it easy to generate 3D visualizations of typical building wall, floor and roof assemblies.

+Define your building assembly in a JSON object or file using the format described below.
+Section will generate and render the 3D model for you automatically, and provide you with various ways of interacting with the model.

-Threejs-section requires an HTML5 compatible browser and the following third party libraries:
+threejs-section requires an HTML5 compatible browser and the following third party libraries:

   * threejs
   * threejs-csg

+Stable releases are tagged following the Semantic Versioning standard.
+All other commits should be treated as non-stable.

 [![Build Status](https://travis-ci.org/elmarquez/section.svg?branch=master)](https://travis-ci.org/elmarquez/section)